vishalkc9565/security/xss.md

 When you are seaching somewhere and if its burp then the search text added in dom by js, will not be shown
+- If website is behind Cloudflare WAF then the vulnerabilities are minimised.

 ### Reflected or Stored XSS